joeyCorea/fitnotes_restoration/README.md

 _It puts your training history back where it belongs — in your hands._

+# This is what I was working with

 ## 1. CSV Export: FitNotes_Export_note20.csv

 | Column        | Type   | Used In                    | Description / Notes                                                                 |